Sebastian Shaw (actor): Early career

 Shaw appeared in regional theatres in Bristol, Liverpool and Hull.
-In 1925, he performed in London as the Archangel in The Sign of the Sun, and played first Lewis Dodd and then the Major in separate productions of The Constant Nymph.
-He received instruction in verse speaking under famed theatre director William Bridges-Adams in the Stratford Festival Company at Stratford-upon-Avon, where he played some of his early Shakespeare roles, including Romeo in Romeo and Juliet, Ferdinand in The Tempest and Prince Hal in Henry IV in 1926.
+In 1925 he performed in London as the Archangel in The Sign of the Sun, and played first Lewis Dodd and then the Major in separate productions of The Constant Nymph.
+He received instruction in verse speaking under the theatre director William Bridges-Adams in the Stratford Festival Company at Stratford-upon-Avon, where he played some of his early Shakespeare roles, including Romeo in Romeo and Juliet, Ferdinand in The Tempest and Prince Hal in Henry IV in 1926.
 He was criticised for the audacity he displayed in the latter role.
 When Prince Hal takes on his kingship and rejects the self-indulgent character Falstaff, convention of the day called for Prince Hal to change from a jovial drinking partner to an arrogant snob, but Shaw saw the view as simple-minded and contradictory toward Shakespeare's script.
 Instead, he displayed inward regrets about leaving Falstaff and accepting the new responsibilities.
 The interpretation was criticised at the time but, years later, became the standard approach to the character.

 Shaw made his Broadway debut in 1929, when he played the murderer Wyndham Brandon in Patrick Hamilton's stage thriller, Rope's End.
-In 1929, he married Margaret Delamere and lived with her in Albany, an apartment complex off Piccadilly in Westminster.
+In 1929 he married Margaret Delamere and lived with her in Albany, an apartment complex off Piccadilly in Westminster.
 The two would eventually have a daughter together named Drusilla (born 1932).
 He returned to the works of William Shakespeare in 1931, playing Claudio in Measure for Measure at London's Fortune Playhouse.
 In 1932 he once again played Romeo at the Embassy Theatre.
-Other works around this period included productions of Ivor Novello's Sunshine Sisters in 1933, Double Door alongside actress Sybil Thorndike in 1934, J.M.
-Barrie's A Kiss for Cinderella in 1937, and Robert Morley's Goodness, How Sad in 1938.
+Other works around this period included productions of Ivor Novello's Sunshine Sisters in 1933, Double Door alongside Sybil Thorndike in 1934, J. M. Barrie's A Kiss for Cinderella in 1937, and Robert Morley's Goodness, How Sad in 1938.

 The first film Shaw appeared in was Caste in 1930.
 He soon began to make a name for himself in films such as Brewster's Millions in 1935, Men Are Not Gods in 1936 and Farewell Again in 1937.
-He was making about £300 a week during this stage of his career, a significant sum higher than the salary of the British Prime Minister of the time.
+He was making about £300 a week during this stage of his career, a significant sum, higher than the salary of the British prime minister of the time.
 He brought what the Daily Telegraph described as a "smooth villainy" to the role of Frank Sutton in The Squeaker in 1937, while in 1939 he played the hero Cdr.
 David Blacklock alongside Conrad Veidt and Valerie Hobson in The Spy in Black, Michael Powell and Emeric Pressburger's first collaboration.
-Shaw described himself as a film buff and called Academy Award-winning actor Spencer Tracy his "great god of all screen actors"; he was so impressed by Tracy's technique that he claimed to become depressed while watching his films because Tracy made acting look simple, while Shaw claimed to find it so difficult to master himself.
+Shaw described himself as a film buff and called the Academy Award-winning actor Spencer Tracy his "great god of all screen actors"; he was so impressed by Tracy's technique that he claimed to become depressed while watching his films because Tracy made acting look simple, while Shaw claimed to find it so difficult to master himself.